 Like any other pet tortoises, Greek tortoises have some specific care requirements, which if followed correctly, will keep them in good health.

 - Name: Testudo graeca, Spur-thighed tortoise, Greek tortoise

 - Lifespan: Up to 50 years or more

 - Size: Up to 10 inches long

-Small amounts of fruits such as chopped raspberries, strawberries, or apples may be added but should not make up more than 10% of the diet.
-Some tortoise owners choose to offer a small amount of gut-loaded crickets and mealworms but it is not necessary.
+Small amounts of fruits such as chopped raspberries, strawberries, or apples may be added but should not make up more than 10 percent of the diet.
+Some tortoise owners offer a small amount of gut-loaded crickets and mealworms, but it is not necessary.

 Regular dusting with calcium powder on the veggies is recommended to make sure your tortoise is getting enough calcium as well.

 Pet tortoises need two kinds of lighting - UVB lighting and lighting that emits heat.
 Under tank heaters don't do a good job at providing ambient heat, only keeping the bottom of the tank warm, therefore, heat lights are preferred, especially for the large enclosures that tortoises require.